asharbutt/Research/docs/Stochastic Calculus/GirsanovsTheorem.md

 $$Z(T) = e^{ -\frac{1}{2} \int_{0}^{T} \theta ^2(s)ds - \int_{0}^{T} \theta dW^P}$$

+The Radon-Nikodym derivative is of the exponential form known as the Dolean-Dade exponential, which is a martingale.
+This form is required for all equivalent change of measures under Girsanovs theorem.

+Thus, if we want to use Girsanovs theorem, then we require the derivative to be a Dolean Dade exponential martingale.

 ## Simple summary
 When changing the probability measure, there is no guarantee that our Brownian motion will remain a Brownian motion.
 Recall Levy theorem which defines a Brownian motion: